 - Approximately one new job is created for every $300,000 in retail sales.
 (The Economic Impact of Local Businesses)

-- Shopping local helps to drive new start-ups and new investment in small business.
+- Shopping local helps to drive new start-ups and new investments in small businesses.
 "New businesses account for nearly all net new job creation and almost 20 percent of gross job creation."
 (The Importance of Young Firms for Economic Growth.
 Jason Wiens and Chris Jackson, Entrepreneurship Policy Digest, Kauffman Foundation, Sept.
 14, 2015)